-- Business travel: A significant reduction of 48% in 2021 compared to the previous year is apparent.
-However, this reduction is largely due to the Covid-related restrictions.
-It's therefore only a temporary decrease and so only a limited contribution to climate mitigation.
-The emissions due to business travel in 2021 and 2020 are almost identical.
-Only the shift to more e-mobility (in 2021 five out of 69 cars were electric) represents a sustainable reduction measure.
-The revision of our travel expenses policy (see Criterion 12) and the introduction of hybrid working for flexible working from home (see Criterion 15) are attended to make part of the Covid-related reduction in harmful emissions permanent.
-However, the success of this approach can only be initially evaluated by means of the carbon footprint for 2022.
-And this will also mean extending the operational scope to include staff commuting. - Heat: In 2021, we recorded a slight increase of 1.58% compared to the base year and 5.43% compared to 2020.
-This is mainly attributable to increased consumption in Köthen, where an outdated, natural gas-based heating system is in use.
-We are currently in discussions with the landlord of the building in Köthen about replacing this system.
-Increases have also been observed at our sites outside Germany.
+- Heat: in 2022, we recorded a decrease of 9.87% compared to the base year and 17.42% compared to 2021.
+The reduction in emissions can be attributed to several factors.
+We downsized our office space in Leipzig and Köthen, leading to decreased energy use.
+The heating system at our Köthen location was more reliable in 2022 than the previous year, which contributed to lower emissions.
+And the adoption of hybrid work practices (see Criterion 15) and the resulting reduction in the total amount of floor space required led to lower heat consumption and reduced emissions as a result.
+Decreases of 1% have also been observed at our sites outside Germany.
 However, this data needs verification as the calculations are extrapolated based on German consumption per full-time equivalent (FTE) rather than actual consumption.
 By contrast, our new head office in Leipzig should contribute to the sustainable reduction of our heat consumption.
-It's being built with far-reaching sustainability criteria in mind and will replace our current premises from 2023.
-In addition, our hybrid working concept (see Criterion 15) is intended to achieve a sustainable reduction in our office space requirement per employee in Leipzig and Munich.
-This is expected to lead to further lasting reduction in both heat consumption and the associated emissions. - Electricity: A significant reduction in CO2 emissions of approximately 45% can be seen in 2021 compared to the previous year.
+It was built with far-reaching sustainability criteria in mind and has replaced our previous premises in summer 2023.
+An extensive energy-saving renovation is scheduled to start at our Köthen site in 2024. - Electricity: a significant reduction in CO2e emissions of approximately 51% can be seen in 2022 compared to the base year.
 This reduction isn't due to pandemic-related effects, but results from the conversion of all our branch offices to renewable energy.
 These figures include the estimated electricity consumption of employees working from home.
 It can therefore be assumed that the reduction represents a sustainable contribution to climate protection.
 A further reduction in emissions would require the conversion of the data centre to electricity from renewable sources.
-Since our servers are located on the premises of an external provider, this change is beyond our influence.
-Nevertheless, it's our goal to persuade the owner of the data centre to switch to green energy by the end of 2023. soll dagegen unser neues Gebäude am Standort Leipzig beitragen.
-Es wird unter Berücksichtigung umfassender Nachhaltigkeitskriterien gebaut und soll ab 2023 unsere bisherigen Räumlichkeiten ablösen.
-Hinzu kommt, dass durch das hybride Arbeiten (siehe Krit.
-15), eine nachhaltige Verminderung unseres Flächenbedarfs pro Mitarbeitenden in Leipzig und München erreicht werden soll.
-Hierdurch wird eine weitere nachhaltige Reduktion des Wärmeverbrauchs und der damit einhergehenden Emissionen erwartet.
+Since our servers are located on the premises of an external provider, this change is beyond our control.
+Nevertheless, it's our goal to persuade the owner of the data centre to switch to green energy by the end of 2025.